 In December 1941, however, just three days after Japan’s attack on Pearl Harbor, the AFC dissolved.

-After WWII, Lindbergh actively traveled and visited much of the world he’d never seen before.
+After World War II, Lindbergh actively traveled and visited much of the world he’d never seen before.
 This apparently broadened his horizons, as he later claimed he garnered vital new perspectives on modern industrialization and its impact on nature.

 Lindbergh said in the 1960s that he would rather have “birds than airplanes,” campaigning for the World Wildlife Fund, the International Union for Conservation of Nature, and the Nature Conservancy.